David Stafford (writer): Biography

 In 2020, Stafford's first novel, Skelton's Guide To Domestic Poisons, was published by Allison and Busby.
 The sequel, Skelton's Guide to Suitcase Murders followed in April 2021.

-He lives in North London with his wife and writing partner Caroline.
-They have three adult children.
+Stafford lived in North London and died on 22 October 2023, at the age of 74.
+He was survived by his wife and writing partner, Caroline, and their three adult children.